Abinadi'Testifies of Christ by Martyrdom

-Abinadi, a courageous missionary, and prophet of the Lord, unknown other than for the short time mentioned in the Book of Mosiah among a small group of Ancient Americans of an ethnicity referred to as Nephite and a smaller division of that called Zeniffites, put himself in danger to spread his message of repentance through Christ in 150 BC!
+Abinadi put himself in danger to spread his message of repentance through Christ in 150 BC.
+He was a prophet of the Lord, unknown other than for the short time mentioned in the Book of Mosiah among a group of Ancient Americans of an ethnicity referred to as Nephites and a smaller division of that ethnicity called Zeniffites.

 Abinadi serves as a type or shadow of the life of Christ because of the several things that occurred to him after he began his public ministry among this remote group of Nephites believed to be a part of a mixture forming the principal ancestors of the Natives of the Americas.

-Abinadi, The Shadow of Christ: Apostate Society addresses the cultural aspects of both men's societies to provide context to the martyrdom of each.
-Simply, the societies of these men both rejected the understanding of the Mosaic Law that Messiah would come in the form He came.
+"Abinadi: Apostate Society" addresses the cultural aspects of both men's societies to provide context to the martyrdom of each.
+Simply, the societies of these men both rejected the understanding of the Mosaic Law that the Messiah would come in the form He came.
 Because Jesus and Abinadi dared to challenge the cultural and religious assumptions of their day, death followed.

 Abinadi a Type or Shadow of Christ